 For visitors, travel, student and other international travel medical insurance.Visit insubuy.com or call +1 (866) INSUBUY or +1 (972) 985-4400

-As soon as you have collected all the above documents, read the document called “Applicant’s Statement” (enclosed in ‘Instruction package for K Visa applicants’ or formerly called Packet 3), sign and date it, and return the checklist to the consulate together with a photocopy of all applicants’ passports.
+As soon as you have collected all the above documents, read the document called “Applicant’s Statement” (enclosed in the ‘Instruction package for K Visa applicants’ or formerly called Packet 3), sign and date it, and return the checklist to the consulate together with a photocopy of all the applicants’ passports.
 You will not be scheduled for a visa interview until you complete, sign, and return this checklist to the consulate.

 After they receive the checklist, they will schedule your visa interview at the earliest possible date.
 It is not possible to predict when the interview will be scheduled.
 Generally, the visa interviews are scheduled within 2 to 4 months of the consulate receiving the checklist from the visa applicant.
 When your visa interview is scheduled, the consulate will send you an appointment letter (‘Appointment package for K Visa applicants’ or formerly called Packet 4) which contains instructions regarding the interview.
 Normally, you will not receive further correspondence from the consulate until the visa interview is scheduled.
 You may check the consulate website to see whether your appointment has been scheduled.